dantleech/blog/content/posts/2026/03-15-collections.md

 Warning: Undefined array key 1 in Command line code on line 6
 ```

 ☝ that's how it fails with an array. **You suck**!
-This is how it fails with a collection:
+This is how it fails with a collection 👇:

 ```text
 No queue exists at offset 1 (there are 0 items)